-HI 280 History in Practice
+HI 140 Themes in World History HI 280 History in Practice

 6 credits in History (HI) at the 200-level or higher

 6 credits in History (HI) at the 300-level or higher

 INDUSTRIAL AND ORGANIZATIONAL PSYCHOLOGY MINOR

 The Industrial and Organizational Psychology minor offers students an opportunity to complement their major or concentration with the study of psychology and business in an organizational/workplace context.
 The minor is useful for students considering careers in human resources, personnel psychology, organizational and career development, or graduate programs.